.

 C.

+5. Relate to media effects theories and media literacy concepts.
 How does the film construct a specific version of reality and what is the significance of the Hollywood version?
 In other words, whose stories are told?
 Whose stories are omitted?
 What is the significance of how the story is framed?
 What ideological perspectives are reinforced or challenged?

 A.